Alphabetical list:

 Treatment - bladder distension

 Bladder distension (a procedure which stretches the bladder capacity, done under general anaesthesia) has shown some success in reducing urinary frequency and giving pain relief to patients.
-However, many experts still cannot understand precisely how ...Section: Interstitial cystitis
+However, many experts still cannot understand ...Section: Interstitial cystitis

 Other articles from the section: Interstitial cystitis